 Lever Tutor You don't need to be clever to flip levers quickly, you just need to know how to think about them.
 Here's a couple of tutorials to get you started.

-Look here for a clever idea for finding levers from Mary Radspinner.
+We have a clever idea for finding levers from Mary Radspinner.
+Check back for details.

 The Lariviére Exercises and Etudes is available as a free download.
 This is a great collections of etudes, aimed at pedal harp but some can be played on lever harp.
 Once you've worked through the short, easy etudes posted above, take a try at some of these.